How to view and search WooCommerce customer order history

 Using lifetime value to search WooCommerce order history

-Another filter that can be found handy when searching the order history is the Lifetime Value filter.
-The Lifetime Value field shows you how much each customer has spent in your store.
+Another handy filter when searching the order history is the Lifetime Value filter.
+The Lifetime Value field calculates the total customer lifetime of each registered customer and shows you how much each customer has spent in your store.
 With this field, you can easily customize your order history search to find your most valuable customers.

 Let’s see an example.
-Let’s say you need to find all the customers who have purchased a particular product and spent more than $100 in your store.
+Let’s say you need to find all the customers who have purchased a particular product and spent more than $100 in your store (their total customer lifetime value is more than $100).
 This can be easily accomplished by combining the Ordered Products filter with the Lifetime Value filter:

 WooCommerce search order history by lifetime value